rust-lang/book/second-edition/src/ch10-02-traits.md

 We want to make a media aggregator library that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
-The behavior we need each struct to have is that it's able to be summarized, and that we can ask for that summary by calling a `summary` method on an instance.
+The behavior we need each struct to have is that it’s able to be summarized, and that we can ask for that summary by calling a `summary` method on an instance.
 Listing 10-11 shows the definition of a `Summarizable` trait that expresses this
 concept: